null google.com, pub-0015564483429508, DIRECT, f08c47fec0942fa0

 Concrete Test Cylinder Molds

-Our plastic concrete cylinder molds are in stock and normally ship the same day as your order, so why not have a browse?
+Our plastic test cylinder molds for concrete are in stock and normally ship the same day as your order, so why not have a browse?
 You can also learn more about a concrete cylinder mold and its usage below.

-Concrete cylinder test molds are containers used for casting and forming cylindrical concrete specimens in a controlled environment.
-These molds can be made of plastic or steel and are designed to maintain the dimensions and shape of a concrete cylinder during the curing process.
+Concrete cylinder test molds are containers used for casting and forming cylindrical concrete specimens in an environment.
+These molds can be made of plastic or steel and are designed to maintain the dimensions and shape of a concrete cylinder during the concrete curing process.

-The purpose of concrete cylinder test molds is to create standardized samples of concrete for compression testing and quality control.
+The purpose of concrete cylinder test molds is to create standardized concrete samples for compression testing and quality.
 The cylinders are cast from fresh concrete to cure and harden within an enclosed area.

 These test molds come in dimensions to accommodate concrete project specifications and testing requirements.
 A common size includes 4 x 8 inches (102 x 203 mm), but you can also get 6 x 12 inches (152 x 305 mm) depending on the height and diameter of your specimen.